BARNEY INJURY LAW

 Each year there are an estimated 4,000 fatalities and more than 110,000 injuries from vehicle accidents involving large or commercial trucks.
 Often, these accidents result in serious injury or even death, and it is most commonly drivers and occupants of passenger vehicles who are hurt.
 Those responsible for these unfortunate accidents should be held accountable.

 However, between the large trucking companies and individuals in the passenger car there is an obvious disparity of information and resources.
 Often, individuals are uncertain who can be held liable after a truck accident.
 Many people have never been involved in a personal injury claim before and have little knowledge on what to expect or how to proceed.
+Lawyers focused on this area of law can help.
+Who can be held responsible for the collision is fact specific to every accident, but typically three parties are involved in the claim.

 Holding the Truck Driver Accountable